ATCN: Resource-Efficient Processing of Time Series on Edge: Background: Temporal Neural Networks

 where $l \in \{1,2,3,...,L\}$ is the layers, $k$ is the kernel size, and $d(l)$ is the dilation rate at layer $l$.
 This means that as the depth of the network increase, so does the receptive field.
 The dilated convolution of $F$ on element $s$ of a sequence $X$ is given as:

 where $X \in \textbf{R}^{n}$ is a 1-D input sequence, $*_{d}$ is dilated convolution operator, $f : \{0, ..., k-1\} \in \textbf{R}$ is a kernel of size $k$ and $d$ is the dilation rate \cite{DBLP:empirical, tcnfpga}.
 For applications requiring a very large $rf$, it is also essential to provide stability in the later layers subject to the vanishing gradient problem.
 A popular technique in traditional CNN architectures, the residual block \cite{resnet}, provides a “highway” free of any gated functions, allowing information to flow from the early layers to the last layers unhindered.
 These connections can be seen in the final GTCN architecture shown in Fig.~\ref{fig:gtcn}.
 The GTCN consists of $L$ hidden layer and an optional linear layer to map the input size $i$ to arbitrary output size.
-Each hidden layer has two regular dilated convolution and two ReLU activation function.
+In order to increase the capacity of the network to absorb more features from its input, each hidden layer of GTCN has two regular convolutions and two ReLU activation functions.
 There can also be an upsampling unit, such as point-wise convolution, in the first hidden layer of GTCN to map 1-D input sequence to a higher dimension to guarantee the element-wise addition receives tensor of the same dimension.

 The design of GTCN suffers from two problems: 1) exponential growth of dilation size, 2) the existence of two regular convolutions per layer.
 The exponential growth of dilation size and requirement of having the same length for both input and output of dilated convolution force the network designers to have excessive padding at the higher layers.
-Also, the implementation of two convolutions blocks per layer makes the GTCN costly for CPS.
+Also, the implementation of two convolutions blocks per layer makes the GTCN very expensive computationally.
 In the next section, we address the problems mentioned above by introducing ATCN architecture.